GmGniap/practice_python/2022_code/README.md

 1. Petrol price from Myanmar Petroleum Trade Association (short : MPTA)
 2. Common gorceries price from Wisarra
 3. Rice data from Myanmar Rice Association Facebook Page.
+(Not update yet)
 4. Daily price rates from Denko company website. (starting from 2022 May 19)
 5. Startfish Petroleum port price. (starting from 2019 Dec 29 to current day)